erichmenge/deployer/README.md

 * KNOWN_HOSTS: Since the Heroku file system doesn't persist, this will be written to the known hosts file.
 You'll probably need two entries, one for GitHub, one for the machine that Capistrano deploys to.
 * HUBOT_ROOM: The room to send messages to via http-post-say
 * HUBOT_URL: The URL to your Hubot, with trailing slash (i.e http://bot.foo.com/)
-* PRIVATE_KEY: The private key needed to connect to both github and the deploy machine (again because non persistent file system)
+* PRIVATE_KEY: The private SSH key needed to connect to both github and the deploy machine (again because non persistent file system)